Science, Society and Environmental Change in the First Millennium CE

 Project Overview

 SSE1K builds on state-of-the-art research but goes beyond it to ask novel, important questions about relationships between past societies and environmental/climatic fluctuation.
-The project will pioneer an approach which is both multi- and interdisciplinary, centering on these questions:
+The project will pioneer an approach that is both multi- and interdisciplinary, centering on these questions:

 1. How did humans experience and perceive environmental and climatic variation across the Mediterranean in the first millennium CE?